k2view-academy/K2View-Academy/articles/34_JMX_statistics/Deploying_the_K2view_Monitoring_Stack_on_Kubernetes.md

 ## Grafana Agent pods not starting

-* Check events: kubectl describe pod -n grafana-agent \<pod-name>
+* Check events: kubectl describe pod -n grafana-agent <pod-name>
 * Authentication failure against the Prometheus or Loki endpoint — verify the token value in the values file or Terraform variable
 * Incorrect endpoint URL — confirm the Prometheus and Loki host URLs are reachable from inside the cluster
 * Azure private cluster: Helm-based deployments fail on private clusters — deploy Grafana Agent manually

 ## Metrics not appearing in Prometheus

-* Confirm Grafana Agent pods are Running with no crash loops
+* Confirm Grafana Agent pods are running with no crash loops
 * Check Grafana Agent logs for remote-write errors
 * Confirm the Prometheus endpoint URL and credentials are correct
 * Check firewall or security group rules between the cluster and the Prometheus endpoint

 ## Fabric metrics not appearing

 * Fabric scraping is not configured by default — Section 6 must be completed

-* If using annotation-based autodiscovery, confirm autoDiscover.enabled: true is set and Fabric pods have the scrape annotation
+* If using annotation-based autodiscovery, confirm autoDiscover.enabled: true is set, and Fabric pods have the scrape annotation
 * If using an explicit River pipeline, confirm the label selector matches the actual labels on Fabric pods

-* Confirm the Fabric JMX Exporter is active: kubectl exec -it \<fabric-pod> -- curl http://localhost:7170/metrics
+* Confirm the Fabric JMX Exporter is active: kubectl exec -it <fabric-pod> -- curl http://localhost:7170/metrics

-* Confirm MONITORING=default is present in the Fabric pod environment: kubectl exec \<pod> -- env | grep MONITORING.
+* Confirm MONITORING=default is present in the Fabric pod environment: kubectl exec <pod> -- env | grep MONITORING.
 If absent, contact K2view to confirm monitoring is enabled in your space profile.

 ## Node metrics missing

 * Confirm prometheus-node-exporter DaemonSet is running: kubectl get ds -n grafana-agent
 * If metrics.node-exporter.enabled is false in the chart values, re-enable it

 ## kube-state-metrics missing

 * Confirm kube-state-metrics deployment is running: kubectl get deploy -n grafana-agent
 * If kube-state-metrics.enabled is false in the chart values, re-enable it

 # 10. Quick Checklist